SAVE THE DATE:

-As plans for the 2015 Heart ‘n Soul of Jazz event are being finalized, here is a brief history of this wonderful benefit event:
+As plans for the 2016 Heart ‘n Soul of Jazz event are being finalized, here is a brief history of this wonderful event:

-This year, Heart ‘n Soul of Jazz will celebrate 30 years of great jazz performed by world-class musicians and enjoyed by enthusiastic audiences from all over the country!
+This year, Heart ‘n Soul of Jazz celebrated its 30th year of great jazz performed by world-class musicians and enjoyed by enthusiastic audiences from all over the country!
 Since its beginning, the annual fundraiser has raised over $300,000 for the Arts Council of Moore County.
 The jazz event is made possible by generous sponsors, such as Pinehurst Resort, Duke Energy, American Airlines, King Fisher Society, BB&T, and Wells Fargo.

 Heart ‘n Soul of Jazz was the brainchild of Mal and Marge Owings when it burst onto the local music scene in 1986 as a fundraiser for the newly renovated Sunrise Theater in Southern Pines, which was owned by the Arts Council.
 The performers for the first six years of this event were Loonis McGlohon Trio with vocalist Maxine Sullivan (1986), Loonis McGlohon Trio with vocalist Marlene Van Planck (1987), Salty Dogs (1988), Buck Creek Jazz Band (1989 & 1990), and Buck Creek Jazz Band with pianist Ed Metz (1991).